thoas/bokchoy/docs/a-tour-of-bokchoy.md

 # A Tour of Bokchoy, a simple job queues for Go backed by Redis

-We will review features from Bokchoy to adapt it to our need around an application example.

 Bokchoy is a simple Go library for queueing tasks and processing them in the background with workers.
 It can be used in multiple cases: crawling third party APIs, slow processes, compute, analysis, etc.